-For a 125cc single-cylinder offering that costs north of Rs 1.2 lakh ex-showroom, the KTM 125 Duke has done pretty well so far.
-Contrary to what its displacement suggests, it isn’t your ‘regular’ commuter.
-The trellis frame, upside down front forks, rear monoshock, and wider tyres are proof of that.
-And for all that it offers, we thought that the bike is priced reasonably well too.
-With the 125 Duke, KTM has tried to evolve the customer’s mind into appreciating the superiority of components.
+For a 125cc single-cylinder offering that costs north of ₹1.2 lakh (ex-showroom), the KTM 125 Duke has done pretty well since its launch in December 2018.
+Contrary to what its displacement suggests, it isn’t a ‘regular’ commuter.
+The trellis frame, upside-down front forks, rear monoshock and wide tyres are proof of that.
+And for what it offers, the bike seems reasonably well priced too.
+With the 125 Duke, KTM has given the needed impetus to Indian consumers to help them look beyond the price of an offering and appreciate its superior components.

-Expanding the 125 range further, KTM has now brought in the fully-faired RC 125 at Rs 1.47 lakh – a move that raises a lot of questions.
-We are the Bajaj test track in Chakan to answer them all and the most obvious one – is the RC125 worth the price?
+Expanding the 125 range further, KTM has now brought in the fully-faired RC125 at ₹1.47 lakh – a move that raises a lot of questions.
+We took it for a spin at the Bajaj test track in Chakan to find some answers, the most obvious of which is – does the RC125 justify its price?

-Answering that question in a line – exactly like the larger RC 200 and 390.
-The only noticeable difference is in the graphics, and of course, the RC 125 badge on the fairing.
-With the black beak and the twin projector headlamps, the RC125’s face is reminiscent of Marvin the Martian.
-It gets the same large windscreen, the clip-on handlebar, the edgy fuel tank and the integrated pillion seat.
-Despite the fact that this design is now at least half a decade old, it still looks sharp and aggressive.
-More importantly, KTM has managed to make it look relatively fresh with the new glossy graphics.
+The RC125 gets the same large windscreen, clip-on handlebar, the edgy fuel tank and the integrated pillion seat.
+And while this design is now at least half-a-decade old, it still looks sharp and aggressive.
+And somehow KTM has managed to make it look fresh with the new glossy graphics.

-Just like the rest of the RC range, the seating posture in the RC 125 is too committed.
-The clip-on handlebar, the 835mm seat height and the rear-set foot pegs, give it a naturally aggressive stance.
-While this worked splendidly at the test track, riding for long in the city can get a bit uncomfortable.
-Moreover, the bike does feel a bit cramped for room.
-While the integrated pillion seat looks fancy, it is a bit too high to get on to.
+Just like the rest of the RC range, the seating posture of the RC125 is far too sporty.
+The clip-on handlebar, the 835mm seat height and the rear-set foot pegs give it a naturally aggressive stance.
+While this works splendidly at the track, riding in the city can be a bit uncomfortable.
+Moreover, the bike also feels a bit cramped and could do with a bit more room.
+While the integrated pillion seat looks fancy, it is a bit too high to hop on to.

 The RC125 comes paired with a 6-speed transmission.
-The tightly packed ratios mean you can slot it in the top cog from about 45-50km/h.
-This should not only help while riding in the city but also ensure that the RC125 is a judicious sipper.
+The tightly packed ratios mean that you can slot it in its top cog at about 45 to 50km/h.
+This not only helps the RC125 during city riding but also makes it a judicious sipper.

-KTM is known to offer superior components on its products – the braking hardware on the RC125 is a testimony of that.
-The RC125 gets a 300mm disc up front and a 230mm setup at the rear, and while the regulations make CBS mandatory for all motorcycles below 125cc, KTM has still fitted it with a single-channel ABS.
-While there is sufficient bite from the brakes, there is a fair bit of travel before you get there.
-Ironic as it may sound, better braking could have made the RC125 feel a bit faster around the track.
+KTM is known to offer superior components on its products – and the braking hardware on the RC125 is a testimony to that.
+The RC125 gets a 300mm disc upfront and a 230mm setup at the rear.
+And even though the regulations make CBS mandatory for all motorcycles below 125cc, KTM has still fitted it with a single-channel ABS.
+While the brakes offer sufficient bite, there’s a fair bit of travel before you stop.
+Ironic as it may sound, better braking could have made the RC125 feel a bit faster on the track.

-At Rs 1.47 lakh, the KTM RC 125 is quite an expensive proposition.
-Sure, it does get a fully-digital instrument cluster, projector headlamps, rear disc brake and ABS, but then as does the KTM 125 Duke and it is Rs 17,000 cheaper.
+At ₹1.47 lakh, the KTM RC125 is quite an expensive proposition.
+Sure, it does get a fully-digital instrument cluster, projector headlamps, a rear disc brake and ABS, but so does the KTM 125 Duke, and the latter is ₹17,000 cheaper.
 When you look at the competition, things get even more difficult for the new KTM.
-The Yamaha YZF-R15, which is a larger motor, with more power and torque and a dual-channel ABS, is Rs 8,000 cheaper than the RC.
+The Yamaha YZF-R15, which has a bigger motor, more power and torque and dual-channel ABS, is ₹8,000 cheaper than the RC.

 - KTM RC125